 News

-From May 20–22, river defenders will once again gather at Komarnica for a pivotal edition of the Camp on Komarnica.
+POSTPONED: From June 6-8, river defenders will once again gather at Komarnica for a pivotal edition of the Camp on Komarnica.
 This year's gathering carries special significance, as the campaign to protect the Komarnica River approaches a crucial decision point from the Environmental Protection Agency.

 2025 Goldman Environmental Prize for EcoAlbania's Besjana Guri and Olsi Nika